swc-project/swc/CONTRIBUTING.md

 ## Pull requests

-After the pull request is made, one of the swc project developers will review your code.
+After the pull request is made, one of the SWC project developers will review your code.
 The review-process will make sure that the proposed changes are sound.
 Please give the assigned reviewer sufficient time, especially during weekends.
 If you don't get a reply, you may poke the core developers on [gitter].